-“Many of our initiatives and program are classified; so, it’s amazing to allow students to see what Northrop Grumman is actually producing.”
+“Many of our initiatives and programs are classified, so it's amazing to allow students to see what Northrop Grumman is actually producing,” she said.

 Aside from helping students land internships at Northrop Grumman, Lauren plans to mobilize company employees to help continue volunteerism efforts to bridge the gap between STEM students and Northrop Grumman.
 Luckily, Lauren's efforts to spread the word won't be too difficult, in light of the extensive number of employees who are connected to UMBC.

 “I think it's awesome that we continue to partner with UMBC every year,” Lauren said.
 “A school that values diversity partnered with a company [Northrop Grumman] that values diversity both speak volumes to employees and students.”